afedorov3/3DModels/README.md

 \+ some additional stuff

 > [!NOTE]
-> Model archives are in Releases section ⇨.
+> Model archives are in the Releases section ⇨

 ## Electronic components
 * connectorsPanel - Connectors for panel use